 The water that leaves our treatment plant after the softening process has between 110 and 150 mg/L hardness from calcium.
 This places our water in the moderate range for hardness.
-Although we remove some hardness from the water there is still calcium left in the water that can buildup in your plumbing.
-This occurs mainly in the hot water tank, but if let go long enough it can become an issue at fixtures and inside of your plumbing.
+Although we remove some hardness from the water, there is still calcium left in the water that can buildup in your plumbing.
+This occurs mainly in the hot water tank.
+If let go long enough, it can become an issue at fixtures and inside of your plumbing.
 Calcium will either be found as a sticky gel type material or as hard white to yellow chunks.
+A hot water heater that contains calcium will make noises similar to cavitation (rocks grinding/aggressive bubbling).
 It can even end up on the cold side of plumbing if the pressure on the cold inlet to the hot water heater becomes lower than the pressure on the hot water side.
 We recommend flushing your hot water heater every six to twelve months to remove the calcium and eliminate issues with its buildup.
-This calcium is not harmful it just can become a nuisance if let go for too long.
+This calcium is not harmful it just can become an usance if let go for too long.